mastodon/mastodon/docs/alt-text-ai.md

 1. Sign up for an account at [OpenRouter](https://openrouter.ai/)
 2. Get your API key from the dashboard
 3. Set `ALT_TEXT_AI_API_BASE` to "https://openrouter.ai/api/v1"
-4. Add your API key to the request headers in the service implementation if needed
+4. Set `ALT_TEXT_AI_API_KEY` to your OpenRouter API key

+OpenRouter provides a cost-effective way to access various AI models without having to set up separate accounts with each provider.
 OpenRouter provides a cost-effective way to access various AI models without having to set up separate accounts with each provider.
 You can customize the system prompt by changing the `ALT_TEXT_AI_PROMPT` environment variable.
 A good prompt should instruct the AI to focus on the most important aspects of the image and provide clear, concise descriptions suitable for screen readers.